 In LTE, Random Access test case verifies that the DUT PRACH power settings and timing are according to the specified limits.
 The tests are configured with only one cell in AWGN propagation conditions and using Rx Diversity configuration.
 The UL Power needs to be measured accurately for this test.

 Moving to NR FR2, an additional requirement is that the NR DUT should be able to find the direction of the beam coming from the gNB before sending the PRACH (DL beam scanning).
-Only the PRACH sent in the correct direction, i.e. towards the active DL beam, should be considered for the test.
+Only the PRACH sent in the correct direction (based on UE selected SS/PBCH block with SS-RSRP above a set threshold), i.e. towards the active DL beam, should be considered for the test.

 Timing

 Similarly to Random Access tests, Timing tests measure characteristics of the UL signal.
 In particular, the tests measure the UE transmit timing accuracy and the UE UL adjustment after receiving a timing advance command.
-The tests are also configured with only one cell (Rx diversity) and AWGN propagation.
+The tests are also configured with only one cell (Rx diversity) and AWGN propagation with or without DRX configured.
 The power accuracy is not critical for these tests, as long as the link is stable.

 These tests do not seem to incorporate any additional challenge related to beams / spatial aspects.
 After the initial access, the UBL function could be used to lock the beam and perform the rest of the test.